rachelamandamartin/Project1/README.md

 The machines on the internal network are not exposed to the public Internet.

 Only the **Jump Box** machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- Personal Computer Public IP
+- Personal Computer Public IP (whitelisted IP address)

-Machines within the network can only be accessed by the **Jump Box**.
+Machines within the network can only be accessed by the **Jump Box** machine.
-- Jump Box Private IP: 10.0.0.4
+- Jump Box Private IP: 10.0.0.4 (allowed access to the ELM-VM)

 A summary of the access policies in place can be found in the table below.